 Ask anyone that knows me (including Megs and Vlad) – I’ve never had much of a problem forming an opinion.
 About pretty much anything, in fact.
 I was captain of the debate team in high school.
-I took lots of comparative lit classes in college because their assignments usually involved forming an opinion on a book and then arguing it in a paper.

 According to a graphic design professor I had in college, the vast majority of the US population chooses blue as their favorite color, and it’s relatively uncommon to find someone that chooses differently.
 Before she shared this factoid with us, she went around the room and asked everyone in the twenty-person class what color they liked best.